scipy/scipy-cookbook/README.md

 - If some entry is too incomplete to fix (e.g. math formulas), look at the source version at http://wiki.scipy.org/Cookbook/

+- Compare against the original wiki version under `original/`.
+Check if a part of the text at the end is missing.

 - And other things.
 Note, however, that the point is more to fix surface issues than to try to rewrite things in a better way.